-Distributions of Interest .
-Interest will accrue on the outstanding principal balances of the class A notes at their respective interest rates.
+Distributions of Interest will accrue on the outstanding principal amounts of the class A notes at their respective interest rates.
 Interest will accrue during each applicable accrual period and will be payable to the class A noteholders on each distribution date.
 Interest accrued as of any distribution date but not paid on that distribution date will be due on the next distribution date together with an amount equal to interest on the unpaid amount at the applicable rate per annum specified in the definition of Class A Note Interest Shortfall in the Glossary.
 Interest payments on the class A notes for any distribution date will generally be funded from Available Funds and the other sources of funds for payment described in this prospectus supplement (subject to all prior required distributions).
 See "-Distributions" and "-Credit Enhancement" in this prospectus supplement.
 If these sources are insufficient to pay the Class A Noteholders' Interest Distribution Amount for that distribution date, the shortfall will be allocated pro rata to the class A noteholders, based upon the total amount of interest then due on each class of class A notes.

-The interest rate for each class of class A notes for each accrual period will be equal to three-month LIBOR, except for the first accrual period, plus or minus the following applicable spread:
+The interest rate for each class of class A notes for each accrual period will be equal to three-month LIBOR (except for the first accrual period) or, in the case of the EURIBOR-based notes, three-month EURIBOR (except for the first accrual period), plus the following applicable spread:

 Class Spread

-A-1 Notes minus 0.02%
+A-1 Notes plus 0.60%

-A-2 Notes N/A
+A-2 Notes plus 0.90%

-A-3 Notes plus 0.03%
+A-3 Notes plus 1.10%

-A-4 Notes plus 0.06%
+A-4A Notes plus 1.60%

-A-5 Notes plus 0.09%
+A-4B Notes plus 1.55%

-LIBOR for the first accrual period for all classes of notes will be determined by the following formula:
+LIBOR or EURIBOR, as applicable, for the first accrual period for all classes of notes will be determined by the following formula: